Siteglide/Developer-Tasks/README.md

 ## Introduction
-As part of of the application process, we would like you to complete a small task so we can get a better understanding of the way you work, and how you would approach a problem.
+As part of the application process, we would like you to complete a small task so we can get a better understanding of the way you work, and how you would approach a problem.
 The task is a fairly short one, which we estimate should take 1-2 hours to complete.

 ## Our stack/technologies